Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 3. Far From The Madding Crowd (2015)

 Set in 1870, the film based on Thomas Hardy’s novel was a widespread critical success.
 Carey Mulligan plays a headstrong independent woman, Bathsheba, who meets her neighbor, Gabriel Oak (Matthias Schoenaerts).

 Gabriel falls in love with Bathsheba but his proposal is rejected by her.
 The story leaps forward with several ups and downs in the lives of the two protagonists and how they deal with the situations they encounter.

-Upon its release, the film received several accolades with the critics even rating the 2015 release as better than the 1967 adaptation, which featured Julie Christie in the lead role.
+Upon its release, Far From The Madding Crowd received several accolades with the critics even rating the 2015 release as better than the 1967 adaptation, which featured Julie Christie in the lead role.